IwattsX/IntroToDS/README.md

-"# Introduction To Data Science"
+# Introduction To Data Science
 The final project Tableau charts for the CDC disease control dataset are in the zip file.

 # Labs